 Making Hope Happen

 At JEVS Human Services, we believe in giving people possibilities—opportunities to be self-sufficient and satisfied.
-Each year we touch more than 35,000 lives, focusing on individuals with physical, developmental, and emotional challenges as well as those facing adverse socio-economic conditions including unemployment and underemployment.
+Each year we touch nearly 30,000 lives, focusing on individuals with physical, developmental, and emotional challenges as well as those facing adverse socio-economic conditions including unemployment and underemployment.

 It’s our mission to Make Hope Happen today while creating meaningful change for tomorrow.
 JEVS stakeholders work to shape and influence public policy to better serve the populations who need us most.
 Acting in collaboration with our advocacy partners, JEVS works to create sustainable solutions to the underlying issues facing the people we serve.